Compliance buyout

-Available during the off-season in 2013 and 2014, amnesty buyouts begin 48 hours after the conclusion of the Stanley Cup Finals.
+Available during the off-season in 2013 and 2014, amnesty buyouts begin 48 hours after the conclusion of the Stanley Cup Final.

 In 2013, it began 48 hours after the conclusion of the Stanley Cup, and ended on July 4, 2013.
 The second NHL compliance buyout period opened on June 16, 2014, and ran through June 30, 2014, with 26 teams having one or more compliance buyout available to be used.

 There was also a period for unlimited compliance buyouts following the 2004–05 NHL lockout from July 23–29, 2005.
 Only nine teams opted to take advantage of this period, buying out a total of 13 players, and only three teams bought out more than one player.
-The players: Chris Gratton (Colorado), Andrew Cassels and Scott Lachance (Columbus), Pierre Turgeon (Dallas), Derian Hatcher, Darren McCarty, and Ray Whitney (Detroit), Mathieu Biron (Florida), Matt Johnson (Minnesota), Bobby Holik (NY Rangers), Tony Amonte and John LeClair (Philadelphia), and Brian Savage (Phoenix).
 Due to a contract dispute between the Toronto Maple Leafs and Owen Nolan, Toronto arranged with the league to utilize a compliance buyout on Nolan if it was ruled he had the right to exercise a contract option for the 2005–06 season.

 Combining the 2005 and 2013–2014 compliance buyout periods, 21 teams bought out at least one player.
 The Detroit Red Wings have bought out the most players (5), while the Philadelphia Flyers (4) and New York Rangers (3) are the only other teams with more than two.
 Nine franchises (eleven if the Seattle Kraken and Vegas Golden Knights are included) have never used a compliance buyout.
 They are the Anaheim Ducks, Boston Bruins, Carolina Hurricanes, Los Angeles Kings, Nashville Predators, Ottawa Senators, Pittsburgh Penguins, St. Louis Blues, and Winnipeg Jets (formerly the Atlanta Thrashers).

 List of compliance buyouts

+2013–2014

 The following is an unofficial list of all the compliance buyouts that have been used: